 One of the great features of this cordless cleaner is the fast charger that will only take 25 minutes to recharge.

 It has Makita’s patented “Star Protection Computer Controls” that protects the battery from overcharging and overheating.

 So you don’t worry about leaving it on the charger longer than needed.

-It has a 2-stage cloth filtration system that is surprisingly performs even if clean a lot of fine dust.
+It has a 2-stage cloth filtration system that surprisingly performs even if it clean a lot of fine dust.

-While other vacuums will struggle cleaning saw dust, this will not.
+While other vacuums will struggle with cleaning sawdust, this will not.